Teach English With Starlight in Rural Vietnam

 Enjoy the landscape view from the hill near the homestay.

-So far, volunteering in Vietnam is pure enjoyment and amazing experience.
+So far, volunteering in Vietnam is pure enjoyment and an amazing experience.

 I really started to like teaching and I’m thinking of getting my TEFL certificate so I could teach around Asia.